duckduckgo/duckduckhack-docs/frontend-reference/setting-goodie-display.md

     };
 ```

-For an example of how this works, take a look at the final return statement of the [BPM to ms](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/BPMToMs.pm) Goodie Perl file.

 Specifying options in Perl is the most straightforward method, but there are several optional properties that cannot be specified on the server-side.
 These must be [specified in the Goodie's front end](#setting-goodie-display-properties-in-the-frontend), in a JavaScript file.

 The following is a code summary of how [display options](http://docs.duckduckhack.com/frontend-reference/display-reference.html) are set in your Goodie Perl file: